bapoDev/Advent-of-Code/2024/day1/README.md

 With ``input.txt`` as your input, please do not publish your input from the website as stated by the owners.
 If you don't know where to get that, simply go to https://adventofcode.com/2024/day/1 login then go to the bottom of the page, copy and paste the content of the new tab that will open and put it in your input.txt file.

+> [!WARNING]
-WARNING : the file size is hardcoded in both files, please use a 1000 lines file OR modify the value.
+> The file size is hardcoded in both files, please use a 1000 lines file OR modify the value.

 ```terminal
 python part1.py input.txt